Slackadays/Clipboard/README.md

 - **Choose if your containers are temporary or totally persistent.**
 - **Connect right with your regular desktop [which Clipboard probably supports.](https://github.com/Slackadays/Clipboard/wiki/GUI-Clipboard-Compat)**
 - **Do all of this in style with Clipboard's beautiful design.**
+- **Works great on anything that supports C++20, which is Linux, Windows, macOS, FreeBSD, OpenBSD, NetBSD, OpenIndiana, DragonFlyBSD, Haiku, and probably more.**
 - **Speak español, português, or Türkçe?
 You're in luck because Clipboard's in these languages too.**
 - **Love freedom?
 We've got your back because Clipboard's 100% free and open source under the GPLv3.**